LxDMarion/Marion-s-LxD-Portfolio/index.md

 <h2>About me</h2>

-I am an experience educator and writer with 10+ years of experience designing and facilitating in-person and online learning in the education and humanitarian sectors.<br>
+I am an experienced educator and writer with 10+ years of experience designing and facilitating in-person and online learning in the education and humanitarian sectors.<br>

 My goal has always been to collaborate with others and bring out the best in people and situations, whether I have been based in Cape Town, Winnipeg, La Ceiba—Honduras, Mexico City, or Bucaramanga and Cali—Colombia.<br>